Hellraiser III: Hell on Earth: Filming

 During the sex scene between Aimée Leigh and Burnhardt, Leigh protested at having to appear topless.
 This was resolved by having Burnhardt place his hands on her breasts, obscuring them.
 The cast and crew reportedly got along well, and during an on-set visit by Fangoria magazine, the only complaint reported was that Marshall found her outfit too light to shoot during a cold winter night.
-The scene where Elliott and Pinhead confront each other was difficult to shoot, necessitating a stand-in for Pinhead.
+The scene where Captain Elliott Spencer and Pinhead confront each other was difficult to shoot since Bradley played both characters, necessitating a stand-in for Pinhead.
 Bradley remarked that he felt "jealously protective" of the character when he saw his stand-in, as this was the first time anyone else had ever appeared in-character as Pinhead on a Hellraiser set.

 The biggest issue was the Black Mass scene, which caused controversy in socially-conservative North Carolina.
 Hickox had been refused permission to shoot in a real church, so he used a matte painting as a background to the altar.
 When the crew complained of sacrilege, Hickox told them it was no different than the countless Hammer horror films in which Christopher Lee, as Dracula, rampaged in churches.
 Besides that, Hickox reported only a healthy rivalry between Marshall and Farrell, which he welcomed, as it encouraged them to up the ante in their shared scenes.

 Special effects

 Keen's effects crew of Hellraiser III included coordinator Paul Jones; supervisors Steve Painter, Mark Coulier, and Bob's brother Dave; head sculptor Paul Catlin, and mechanical effects coordinator Ray Bivins.

 For Hellraiser III, Keen used a two-piece prosthetic where small plates in the makeup stood up the pins.
 It took only three hours to apply the make-up, around two hours less than it took to apply the six-to-seven-piece Pinhead makeup in the past two films.
-A "motor with an off-centered cam" was also built into the right hand side of J.P.'s makeup, where moved around the head and pushed a piston to the left hand side.
+A "motor with an off-centered cam" was also built into the right hand side of J. P.'s makeup, where moved around the head and pushed a piston to the left hand side.
 The actors for both Barbie and CD Head wore prosthetic mask for their roles, with a dummy replication for both characters for shots showing when they used their weapons.

 Barbie's transformation was done through "reverse shots", where silver-sprayed barbed wire was wrapped around by different strings in each shot.
 Real barbed wire was used on dummies, while the fake barbed wire was used on the human actors.

 Producing Barbie's flamethrowers involved putting gas and a 40-foot flamethrower in a fiberglass head; the gas would build up inside a fake torso before fire blasted through the top head.